asrtoufa/wikispeedia-paths-dual-hypergraph-features/README.md

 from a directed version of the hypergraph it is shown that the new features leading to an improvement in the performance of GRETEL.

+## Wikipedia Central Macedonia (WCM) Dataset Experiments

+Following the implementation framework of the paper [Dual Hypergraph Features for Path Inference in Wikipedia Links](), we extend our experiments to the Wikipedia Central Macedonia (WCM) dataset.
+This dataset is specifically designed to explore the dynamics of Wikipedia navigation paths within the context of Central Macedonia, featuring two distinct types of graphs: a Dense Graph and a Sparse Graph.
+The dataset construction involves a crawling process, targeting articles related to Central Macedonia and capturing the intricate network of links between these articles.

+For detailed information on the creation of the WCM dataset, refer to our GitHub repository at [Wikipedia Central Macedonia Dataset](https://github.com/MarthaSotiroudi/Wikipedia-Central-Macedonia-Dataset).

+In these experiments, we illustrate how incorporating the semantic information of article contents, along with article categories and centrality indicators (eigenvector and page-rank centrality), enriches the feature set, thereby improving the predictability of the model.
+The contrast between the Dense and Sparse Graphs provides valuable insights into how graph density influences path prediction capabilities.

 ## Navigation data